Araceli Cruz-Antonio, Accountant and Bookeeper

 Margaret MacNiven, with her husband, has owned and operated Buck’s Restaurant in Woodside since 1991.
 She has served on the boards of the Friends of the Woodside Library, as well as the Committee for Green Foothills, an environmental non-profit organization that advocates for open space protection in San Mateo and Santa Clara Counties.
 She is a co-founder of the Woodside School garden, and currently a mentor in the Green Academy Program at Woodside High School.
 She has lived on 40 acres in the Santa Cruz Mountains for 35 years, and has a huge appreciation for the importance of supporting agriculture and farming as a means of preserving open spaces.

-Rick Flores is a graduate student in the Environmental Studies Department at UC Santa Cruz.
-His research focuses on the efforts of the Amah Mutsun Tribal Band (AMTB) to relearn traditional ecological knowledge and become active stewards in their traditional territory once again after a period of colonial dispossession.
-He is also the Steward of the Amah Mutsun Relearning Program at the UC Santa Cruz Arboretum, which is a collaborative effort between the Arboretum and the AMTB to assist the tribe in the relearning of plant identification, ethnobotany, and traditional resource and environmental management practices, as well as educating students and the public about California Indian lifeways.
+Rick Flores is the Director of Horticulture and the Steward of the Amah Mutsun Relearning Program at the UC Santa Cruz Arboretum and Botanic Garden, which is a collaborative effort between the Arboretum and the Amah Mutsun Tribal Band to assist the tribe in the relearning of plant identification, ethnobotany, and traditional resource and environmental management practices, as well as educating students and the public about California Indian lifeways.
 In addition, he is a Research Associate for the Amah Mutsun Land Trust which uniquely merges conventional land trust approaches with indigenous knowledge, techniques, and ideals, and is committed to protecting and celebrating cultural resources through creating opportunities for the AMTB to engage in traditional ways across the landscapes of their ancestors.

 Sarah Bell is Program Manager for The 11th Hour Project, a program of The Schmidt Family Foundation, and directs the Foundation’s program in ecological agriculture and regional food systems.
 She is active in several organizations, including Sustainable Agriculture and Food Systems Funders and Environmental Grantmakers Association.
 She holds a B.A. in both English Literature and French from the University of Colorado.
 An enthusiastic supporter of permaculture and former student at the Regenerative Design Institute in Bolinas, Sarah lives in San Francisco with her husband and son.